Easy Fall Off the Bone Oven-Baked Ribs

 • Make Barbecue Sauce

-• 1While the ribs bake, make the barbecue sauce.
+• 1While the ribs bake in the oven, make the barbecue sauce.
 Heat the olive oil in a saucepan over medium heat.

 2Add the onions and cook until soft and translucent, 5 to 8 minutes.
 Stir in the cumin and cook for an additional 30 seconds.